aellispierce/aellispierce.github.io/_posts/2017-06-30-tdd-for-junior-developers.md

 From what I've seen, my experience was fairly typical.
 While most training programs for junior developers cover testing, very few go in depth or require TDD as a part of their workflow throughout the course.
 I understand the urge to not focus on it by teachers.
-It is another thing for students to learn in a schedule that's usually already jammed packed, and it's a tool that not every company uses.
+It's just another thing for students to learn in a schedule that's already jam packed, and it's a tool that not every company uses.

 I however think TDD is one of the most effective ways to teach new programmers some of the most important parts of the trade.
-Mainly, breaking down your problem into small, manageable chunks and learning to decipher error messages effectively.
+Two of the biggest benefits are learning to break down problems into small, manageable chunks and learning to decipher error messages effectively.

+### Breaking down the problem

 By far the most common thing I see cripple new developers when they go to work on a project is simply being overwhelmed.
 They have a whole series of technical